 Who qualifies for Medical Marijuana in the State of Missouri?

 The Missouri Department of Health and Senior Services (“DHSS”) has approved a number of qualifying conditions that will allow patients to access Medical Marijuana in Missouri.
-The qualifying conditions identified by the DHSS include any chronic or debilitating condition that, in the professional judgment of a physician, might be helped by the use of medical cannabis.
+The qualifying conditions for medical marijuana treatment in Missouri identified by the DHSS include any chronic or debilitating condition that, in the professional judgment of a physician, might be helped by the use of medical cannabis.